-By this time next year, Kalima’s first calf will turn three, which is the magic age for a buffalo to earn the maximum price when sold at auction, bringing a windfall of $300-$400 US, as well as clearing up a spot in the barn.
+By this time next year, Kalima’s first calf will turn three, which is the magic age for a buffalo to earn the highest price when sold at auction, bringing a windfall of $300-$400 US, as well as clearing up a spot in the barn.
 They grow up so fast (luckily for Kalima).

-You can provide our community partners with the tools they need to write heartwarming stories like this one over at the ALL-NEW Outreach Shop, where we have everything from A- to Buffalo.
+You can provide our community partners with the tools they need to write heartwarming stories like this one over at Outreach Shop, where we have everything from A- to Buffalo.
 Take a look: OutreachShop.org